 Frequently Asked QuestionsView All

-Two times a year.
+Five to six times a year.
 Eligible applicants are encouraged to apply early, as positions are limited.
-We host 2 cohorts each year in summer (July/August) and winter (February/March).
 Applications and interviews are held 3-4 months ahead of each cohort.
 Please check our career website or this page for the most up-to-date information.

 To check the status your application, go to the Grady Careers site and log in.
 Here you may view the status of your resume submission and the current status of the position you have applied to.

-All registered nurses with an associate degree or higher and less than 12 months of practice experience as a registered nurse who are hired to a scheduled FTE position are hired as a Nurse Resident.
+All registered nurses with an associate degree or higher and less than 12 months of in-hospital practice experience as a registered nurse who are hired to a scheduled full-time position are hired as a Nurse Resident.

-The typical orientation focuses on technical skills and department and hospital policies and procedures and varies in length from six weeks to 12 weeks or more.
+The typical orientation focuses on technical skills and department and hospital policies and procedures and varies in length from six weeks or more.

 The focus of the residency program is broader and includes the traditional orientation period plus a focus on transition from the nursing student role to the professional nurse role.

-The goal is to provide more support over a longer period of time to facilitate the successful transition for new graduates from advanced beginners to competent practitioners.
+The goal of a Nurse Residency Program is to provide more support over a longer period.
+This facilitates the successful transition for new graduates from advanced beginners to competent practitioners.
 The program includes professional development and opportunities to meet with leaders throughout the organization